COVID-19 pandemic in South Sudan

-The COVID-19 pandemic in South Sudan is part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in South Sudan was part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached South Sudan on 5 April 2020.
 The first four confirmed cases were all UN workers.

 Timeline

 Prevention efforts

 On 14 March, South Sudan suspended flights to countries affected by coronavirus.
 On 20 March, classes in all schools and universities were suspended until 19 April, and Vice President Hussein Abdelbagi ordered the suspension of sporting, social, political, and religious gatherings for 6 weeks.
 This was followed on 25 March by a nighttime curfew from 8 p.m. to 6 a.m.
 On 27 March, around 500 people in quarantine from Sudan escaped in Renk, leading to northern Upper Nile State being placed under lockdown for 14 days.
 From 25 March, after the coronavirus reached Mali, to 5 April 2020, South Sudan was the largest country by area without any confirmed cases of COVID-19.

-South Sudan has a population of 14 million people but only 4 ventilators.
+South Sudan has a population of approximately 12 million people but only 4 ventilators.